 (2) There shall be no off-street vehicle parking located within 20 feet of the edge of the public right-of-way of Maine Street.
 Compliance with this provision shall be required notwithstanding any nonconforming status of a structure or use, and shall be implemented upon any reconstruction of the principal structure.
-Compliance shall also be required upon redesign or substantial reconstruction of the parking area, to the extent reasonably practical.
+Compliance shall also be required upon redesign or substantial reconstruction of the parking area, to the extent reasonably practical (e.g. utility or site constraints or loss of required parking spaces).